jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 The SDR I have only works until ~1.8GHz.
 However, we work every day with signals above that (mainly last parts of the UHF band), including Wi-Fi (2.4GHz and 5GHz), Bluetooth, and other IoT protocols.
 You can also start exploring those signals, e.g., using Wi-Fi chipsets which support monitor mode and other tools.
 But that's a story for another post.

-Other signals, part of the SHF and EHF bands required large dishes and special equipment ($$$++) just to start exploring...
+Other signals, that are part of the SHF and EHF bands, require large dishes and special equipment ($$$++) just to start exploring...

-A final note of thanks to [Zezadas](https://sefod.eu/) for reviewing early stages of this post.
+A final note of thanks to [Zezadas](https://sefod.eu/) for some useful insights to this post.

 ## Other links